 One of our most interesting and inspiring clients ever was an auto repair shop that was started and run by a woman.

 It’s not that this lady didn’t have anything else to do in her life when she decided to start an automotive shop.
 She was already a successful woman with an aspiring career.

 But one day she got tired of technicians treating her like a child whenever she went to a car service.
 And she decided to open her own women-friendly car service.
 She even enrolled in a course and became a certified technician herself.

-Interestingly enough, most of her customers would be men, who reported they came there because there was no pressure to be well informed and car crazy.
+Interestingly enough, most of her customers were men, who reported they came there because there was no pressure to be well informed and car crazy.
 They could just come and ask for help, in plain human language.